Gigabug

 quantum gate decomposition

 Quantum circuits are executed using the primitive operations of the quantum computer.
 The matrices of this primitive set form a basis of the unitary group $U(2^N)$.
-A general 1 qubit rotation can be decomposed into 3 rotations analgous to Euler rotations.
-Using the basis set {CX,RY,RZ}, this is the smallest quantum circuit for any unitary transformation on 2 qubits.
-The circuit uses 3 two-qubit CX gates and 15 single-qubit rotation gates.
-I find this pattern appealing because the CX gates are orientated as a SWAP gate.
+Any 1 qubit rotation, a unitary matrix in U(2), can be decomposed into 3 rotations like Euler rotations.
+The figure below shows the smallest circuit for any 2-qubit unitary in the basis {CX,RY,RZ}.
+The circuit uses 3 2-qubit CX gates and 15 1-qubit rotation gates.

 abc